 Making homemade pumpkin puree is so simple.
 Here's what you do:

 Note: This method works for all types of pumpkin and squash.
-I find sugar or pie pumpkins are as their names suggest and work best for breads and pies, but try other squashes, such as kabocha, acorn, butternut, and delicata for all of these recipe suggestions.
+I find sugar or pie pumpkins are as their names suggest and work best for breads and pies, but try other squashes, such as kabocha, acorn, buttercup, butternut, and delicata for all of these recipe suggestions.
+For baked goods, I recommend putting the scooped and mashed pumpkin flesh in a food processor and pureeing until smooth, but you can also add the cooked mash to most dishes without processing.
 You can freeze any unused portion.

 Now, what to do with all that pumpkin puree?